-To guarantee the resulting smooth non-overlap bounds contain the ATE we must construct the smooth approximation functions to satisfy the following property. \begin{property} $\smooth_l(x, c, \gamma) \leq \I(x < c)$ and $\smooth_g(x, c, \gamma) \leq \I(x > c)$. \end{property} Property~\ref{req:smooth-approach} requires that the approximations bound the respective indicator functions \emph{from below}.
+Property~\ref{req:smooth-approach} requires that the approximations bound the respective indicator functions \emph{from below}.
 Not all smooth approximations satisfy this property, but it is not difficult to construct functions that do.
 For example:

-We use $s_l$ and $s_g$ as in \eqref{eq:example-smooth-approximations} for the rest of the manuscript whenever a specific smooth approximation is needed.
-Figure~\ref{fig:smooth-approximation} illustrates $s_l$ and $s_g$ for several decreasing choices of $\gamma$.
+We use $s_{\ell}$ and $s_g$ as in \eqref{eq:example-smooth-approximations-lower} and \eqref{eq:example-smooth-approximations-upper} for the rest of the manuscript whenever a specific smooth approximation is needed.
+We chose this smooth approximation because the region in which they have a non-zero derivative is bounded.
+Figure~\ref{fig:smooth-approximation} illustrates $s_{\ell}$ and $s_g$ for several decreasing choices of $\gamma$.
 As $\gamma$ decreases, the smooth approximation gets closer to the relevant indicator function.

-The next result shows that if the smooth approximation functions satisfy Property~\ref{req:smooth-approach} then they yield smooth bounds on the ATE.
+The next result shows that if the smooth approximation functions satisfy Property~\ref{req:smooth-approach}, then they are valid bounds on the ATE.

-\begin{proposition}[Smooth non-overlap bounds] Under the conditions of Proposition~\ref{prop:bounds}, suppose $s_l(x, c, \gamma)$ and $s_g(x, c, \gamma)$ satisfy Property~\ref{req:smooth-approach}.
+\begin{proposition}[Smooth non-overlap bounds] Under the conditions of Proposition~\ref{prop:bounds}, suppose $s_{\ell}(x, c, \gamma)$ and $s_g(x, c, \gamma)$ satisfy Property~\ref{req:smooth-approach}.
 Then,

 where $\smoothL(c, \gamma)$ and $\smoothU(c, \gamma)$ are defined in \eqref{eq:smooth-lower-bound} and \eqref{eq:smooth-upper-bound}, respectively. \end{proposition}